cloudnalu/project-6-ipfs-dapp/README.md

 To run the project:

 Dependencies:
-Node (I used 14.9.0)
+Node (I used v14.9.0)
 Ganache
 Truffle
 IPFS Client

-1. Clone the project from github
+Clone the project from github
-2. Install the dependencies with $npm install
+Install the dependencies with $npm install
-3. Start Ganache
+Start Ganache
+Copy mnemonic from Ganache
+Create a .env file from the exampledotenv file and paste in the mnemonic in quotes
-4. $ truffle migrate --reset
+$ truffle migrate --reset
+If you’re having trouble compiling/migrating the contracts, delete the abis folder and recompile/migrate.
-5. $ NPM run serve to open the front-end application
+$ NPM run serve to open the front-end application
-6. $ IPFS daemon
+$ IPFS daemon
-7. Check that IPFS is running by going to http://127.0.0.1:5001/webui
-8. If your receiving a CORS error in your console, edit your IPFS configuration in the console by running $ ipfs config --json API.HTTPHeaders.Access-Control-Allow-Methods '["PUT", "POST"]'Liams-MacBook-Pro:nft-digital-markeipfs config --json API.HTTPHeaders.Access-Control-Allow-Methods '["PUT", "POST"]'
-9. You can deploy the contract to the Rinkeby testnet, but need to reconfigure IPFS to connect to infura instead of your locally running node.
+Check that IPFS is running by going to http://127.0.0.1:5001/webui If your receiving a CORS error in your console, search for the error and edit your IPFS configuration You can deploy the contract to the Rinkeby testnet, but need to reconfigure IPFS to connect to infura instead of your locally running node.
 You can reconfigure by editing the IPFS client plugin config file.
 You also need Rinkeby testETH
-10. Truffle migrate --network rinkeby
+Truffle migrate --network rinkeby
-11. Connect to the project using the connect button using web3 via ethers.js and interact with the app
+Connect to the project using the connect button via ethers.js